solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00_End_To_End_Development.md

 # 04 / End to End application development

-Now that you have some Azure hands-on experience, it is important to understand high-level concepts.
-Once you have review the building block concepts, we will learn about how to set up your Azure development environment, get some hands-on architecture experience by working through the tutorial journey.
+The previous chapters provided some basic Azure hands-on experience.
+It is important to understand high-level concepts before moving to more advanced examples and concepts.
+Once you have reviewed the building block concepts, you will learn about how to set up your Azure development environment, and get some hands-on architecture experience by working through the tutorial journey.
+The guide provides experience with Windows and Linux infrastructures.

 With a configured development environment available, it is time to explore the various architecture and deployment options available when deploying an application and its corresponding MySQL database.